openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ohos-arkui-advanced-Chip.md

 ## ChipSymbolGlyphOptions<sup>12+</sup>

-Defines the options for prefix and suffix icons.
+Defines the prefix and suffix icon options.

 **Atomic service API**: This API can be used in atomic services since API version 12.